-- 14 days after the recommended measures were implemented.
+- 14 days after the recommended measures were implemented by public health authorities.

-- 14 after the quarantine of that person was lifted if the recommended measures were not implemented.
+- 14 days after the quarantine of that person was lifted if the recommended measures were not implemented by public health authorities.

 Whether you have symptoms or not, if your test result is positive, see the Instructions for people with COVID‑19 in home isolation page.